DavidColby/hotwired_ats_code/README.md

 ## Who is this book for?

-This book is likely to be most valuable for junior and intermediate level Rails developers who want to learn more about Hotwire and modern, reactive Rails applications.
-More seasoned Rails developers who have not yet had a chance to work with the Hotwire stack, StimulusReflex, and CableReady should find the book valuable as well.
+This book is likely to be most valuable for junior and intermediate Rails developers who want to learn more about the Hotwire stack and modern, reactive Rails applications.
+More seasoned Rails developers who have not yet had a chance to work with the Hotwire stack, StimulusReflex, and CableReady will find the book valuable as well.

 If you already feel very comfortable using Hotwire, CableReady, and StimulusReflex in your applications, this book may not be the right match for you.

 Developers who have never used Rails before should not start with this book.
-The book moves very quickly past "basic" Rails code to spend more time on Hotwire, StimulusReflex, and the surrounding ecosystem of tools that are the core focus of the book.
+The book moves very quickly past basic Rails code to spend more time on Hotwire, StimulusReflex, and the surrounding ecosystem of tools that are the core focus of the book.
+If you want to get started with Rails, the Odin Project's free full-stack [Ruby on Rails course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) is an excellent place to begin.

-If you have read and enjoyed the step-by-step tutorials I write at [colby.so](https://colby.so), I think you will find using this book as a learning resource for modern Rails tools enjoyable and valuable.
+If you have read and enjoyed the step-by-step tutorials I write at [colby.so](https://colby.so), I think you will find using this book to be enjoyable and valuable.

 ## What tools will I learn in this book?
 Will I have a commercial-grade Rails 7 application at my finger tips after I read the book?